How to Benefit from Remote Patient-monitoring Software Development

 - Poor HIPAA compliance by available off-the-shelf RPM software packages.

-At TATEEDA, we’re not new to RPM software development.
+At TATEEDA GLOBAL, we’re not new to RPM software development.
 We have a team of qualified resources capable of producing high-quality mobile and embedded software development.

 For example, we built a system for remote patient monitoring under the VentriLink brand: a professional-grade remote heart-monitoring mobile app that has become an important part of the medical IoT system.
 It includes a biosensor device and server app.